 You may borrow up to $15,000 to fund your Career Success Plan.

 What is the interest rate?

-The interest rate is the RBC prime rate plus 1.5%.
-Our loans are a variable interest rate product, meaning that as the RBC prime rate increases or decreases, the interest on your loan increases or decreases accordingly.
+The interest rate varies depending on the province in which you live.
+Our loans are a variable interest rate product, meaning that as the prime rate increases or decreases, the interest on your loan increases or decreases accordingly.
 We are proud we have been able to keep the interest rate low.
 It is not uncommon for microloan programs to charge up to 10% above prime.